 Basics on Printing Checks and MICR Toner

 A: Absolutely!
-Did you know that all you need to print your own checks is...
+All you need to print your own checks is...

-1) A HP, Dell, Lexmark, Canon, or IBM laser printer. (not a color laserjet)
+1) A HP or Canon laser printer are the most popular (not a color laserjet)

 Q: What is MICR Toner?